-This is something that scrap brokers offer for large quantities of old items and is some times called ‘residual value’.
+Generally scrap brokers specialize in exporting large quantities of old items and is some times called ‘residual value’.
 This is an option available and markets for bulk quantities of used computer hardware are generally abroad meaning that old items are packed into containers and shipped outside of the UK.
-This is not the most sustainable option when it comes to the UK Climate Change Act and reduction of Scope 3 emissions and meeting civic duties such as social contract, social value and social obligations towards the local communities around us where these items are needed by those who can not afford computes.
 ‘Local’ is the word that is found more and more in CSR and ESG reports and something that is becoming increasingly important to investors and consumers.
 Reuse and donating more items locally helps reduce Scope 3 emissions and boost both ESG and CSR.
-Whilst we recognize that there are markets for used tech around the globe we at SocialBox.Biz promote local social impact as a better option for our clients community and the planet.
+Whilst we recognize that there are markets for used tech around the globe we at SocialBox.Biz prioritize and promote local social impact as a better option for our clients community and the planet.

 Preventing waste saves natural resources as well as the energy used in making new products.
 Studies show that reusing and rehoming a computer rather than replacing it with a new one saves 139 pounds of wastes, 7,300 gallons of water, and 2,300 kilowatts of energy needed in making a new one.
 There is a massive further reduction due to local reuse and local rehoming and local donating because it help reduce the number of containers filled with old tech going abroad – thus reducing CO2 emissions especially Scope 3 aspect.

 Scope 3 -What is it ?